 This activity allows Stage 3 students to compete in STEM (Science, Technology, Engineering and Mathematics) experiences with schools around the region.
 The students are assisted in the challenge by university students, high school students and community volunteers.

-Students from Year 3 to Year 6 compete at school, regional and diocesan levels to prove the quality of their public speaking skills.
+Students from Kindergarten to Year 6 compete at school, regional and diocesan levels to prove the quality of their public speaking skills.

 THE NEWCASTLE PERMANENT MATHEMATICS COMPETITION